abpio/abp-commercial-docs/en/others/penetration-test-report.md

 **Explanation:**

-This is a **false-positive** alert because ABP Framework provides the Anti-CSRF token via a cookie as seen on the following screenshot:
+This is a **false-positive** alert because ABP provides the Anti-CSRF token via a cookie as seen on the following screenshot:

 ![Absence of Anti-CSRF Token](../images/pen-test-alert-remote-os-command-injection.png)